Executive Productivity

 Final conflicts clearance requires attorney review.

 The agent runs in under two minutes.
 A manual conflicts check at a 500-attorney firm involves searching multiple databases, cross-referencing lateral hire disclosures, and chasing down partner recollections.
 The Legal Technology Resource Center at the ABA estimated that the average manual conflict check takes 4.2 hours of combined staff time.
+The agent collapses that to 2 minutes and surfaces indirect conflicts (conflicts via prior representations, not the current client list) that manual checks often miss because the researcher doesn’t know to look at closed matters.

 One critical point: the agent produces a preliminary screening, not a legal opinion.
 Final clearance always requires a qualified attorney’s judgment.
 The agent eliminates the research burden — it doesn’t replace the analysis.
+This distinction matters for ABA Model Rule 5.3 supervisory obligations and for how the output flows into the firm’s existing intake approval workflow.
+The general counsel’s office still signs off; they just start from a complete preliminary screening instead of a blank page.

-The 2025 Citi-Hildebrandt Client Advisory reported that at the median Am Law 100 firm, the top 20 percent of partners generate 68 percent of origination credit.
+The agent tracks origination credit, cross-selling activity, pitch participation, and client relationship depth for every partner.
+It gives you a real-time view of who’s generating business and who’s coasting on legacy client relationships.
+The 2025 Citi-Hildebrandt Client Advisory reported that at the median Am Law 100 firm, the top 20% of partners generate 68% of origination credit.
 Managing partners need to know when rainmakers slow down — and when emerging partners are building books that deserve more resources.

 The agent pulls data from three sources: your billing system (origination and matter credit), your CRM (pitch activity and prospect engagement), and your calendar (client meeting frequency).
 It compiles a monthly partner activity scorecard: